TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/exr-howtocreateexrcircuit.md

 <properties
-	pageTitle="configuration and setup/how to create an expressroute circuit" description="configuration and setup/ how to create an expressroute circuit " service="microsoft.network"
+	pageTitle="configuration and setup/how to create an expressroute circuit" description="configuration and setup/how to create an expressroute circuit " service="microsoft.network"
 	resource="expressroutecircuits"
 	authors="radwiv"